 - Here’s how often you should vacuum

 - Learn how to vacuum like the experts

-- Check out our new interactive cordless vacuums video below
+- Check out the interactive cordless vacuums video from our sister title Real Homes below

 Shark vs Dyson: price

-Both Dyson and Shark offer popular cordless vacuum cleaners but when it comes to battery life, Dyson scoops the winner’s award here.
-If we compare the Dyson V11 Absolute and the Shark Anti Hair Wrap models we mentioned earlier, the Shark model offers 40 minutes run time while the Dyson has a battery life of 60 minutes.
+On the whole Dyson vacuums are lighter and more compact than those offered by Shark.
+And when it comes to runtime of cordless vacuums, Dyson’s models also last longer than Shark.
+If we compare the Dyson V15 Detect with the Shark Anti Hair Wrap we’ve already mentioned, the Shark model offers 40 minutes run time while the Dyson has a battery life of 60 minutes.
 Both of these run times are based on using the vacuums on the standard mode but if you use the boost modes, you can expect the battery to drain faster.
-The Dyson V15 Detect (currently available in the US), however, promises to combat this problem by still offering its full battery run time even when you’re using the motorized tools - we’re yet to test this fully, however.

 Dyson cordless vacuums typically have a longer run time than Shark models, but even the Dyson V11 Outsize will only last around 15 minutes if you continuously use it on the Boost mode.
 The newest Dyson models claim to have a run time of 60 minutes, whereas the latest Shark cordless vacuums have a maximum battery life of 40 minutes.